osjomike/Keva-et-al.-2025-NC/README.md

 Remember to install JAGS as well

 # Mixiar jags model objects
-The Mixiar jags model objects (output of run_model()-function) are not stored in this repository as they are too large files (200MB each).
-One can retreive them from "Releases" linked to this repository once this repository is made public.
+The Mixiar jags model objects (output of run_model()-function) are stored in this repository through "Releases" linked to this repository.

-For peer reviewers: unfortunately the github releases are not shown in GitFront mirrored repository.
-If you really need the large jags models, just rerun the mixSIAR code.
-The original GitHub repository will be made public after the manuscript has been accepted.

 # Licence